wagenadl/sbemalign/README.md

 Subvolume
 : Any number of consecutive slices, not necessarily all within a run

+Submontage
+: The intersection of a montage with a subvolume

 Model space
 : coordinate space for global reconstruction